reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 Spring Boot provides an auto-configured `RestTemplateBuilder` which can be used to create RestTemplate instances when needed.
 The auto-configured RestTemplateBuilder ensures that sensible HttpMessageConverters are applied to RestTemplate instances.RestTemplateBuilder includes a number of useful methods that can be used to quickly configure a RestTemplate.

 ## Attaching MessageConverters
+We use message converters to marshall and unmarshall POJOs to and from JSON, XML, etc sent and received over HTTP.

 We can further customize with messageTransformers.
 ## RestTemplate customization